 How is an LLC taxed in Colorado?

 Anyone who has filed personal income taxes probably knows what a headache taxes can be.
 When you have a business, it can quickly become even more complex.
 Below is a quick look at the basics of LLC taxes at the federal and state levels.

 Federal LLC Taxes

 - If you have more than one member in your LLC, the federal default is to treat your LLC as a partnership.
-This requires obtaining an EIN, which can be done on the IRS website.
+This requires obtaining an EIN.
 You must also file an information return for each tax year, which indicates how much each member received and invested in the business.
 As an individual, you will include the percentage of the business profits you received on your personal tax return.